Boris for prime minister? London win raises stakes

-His ability to outperform his own party, known as the “Boris bonus”, surfaced again on Friday, prompting his defeated Labor rival Ken Livingstone to put the boot into Conservative Prime Minister David Cameron and George Osborne, the finance minister.
+His ability to outperform his own party, known as the “Boris bonus”, surfaced again on Friday, prompting his defeated Labour rival Ken Livingstone to put the boot into Conservative Prime Minister David Cameron and the finance minister, George Osborne.

 “Whilst Cameron and Osborne are dragging the Tory party down to defeat in the rest of Britain, not only have you won another term, but I suspect this has also settled the question of the next Tory leadership election,” Livingstone told Johnson after conceding defeat at London’s City Hall, a rounded glass building in the shadow of Tower Bridge.